MicrosoftDocs/win32/desktop-src/winmsg/hooks.md

 ---
-Description: 'This section discusses hooks.
-A hook is a point in the system message-handling mechanism where an application can install a subroutine to monitor the message traffic.' ms.assetid: '9ced0ac4-e602-425f-b954-6af9c741699a'
+Description: This section discusses hooks.
+A hook is a point in the system message-handling mechanism where an application can install a subroutine to monitor the message traffic. ms.assetid: 9ced0ac4-e602-425f-b954-6af9c741699a
 title: Hooks
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Hooks